Complete Guide on HIPAA Compliance Training Requirements

 When should employees be HIPAA trained?

-When new employees join a covered entity or when significant changes are made to policies and procedures, the workforce needs to be trained to be HIPAA-compliant.
+When new employees join a covered entity or when significant changes are made to security policies and procedures, the workforce needs to be trained to be HIPAA-compliant.

 Is HIPAA training an annual requirement?